Ford Field: Other events

 On April 1, 2007, Ford Field hosted WWE's WrestleMania 23.
 This event set a Ford Field attendance record of 80,103.
 It was the first WrestleMania held in the Detroit area since 93,173 fans set a world indoor attendance record at the Pontiac Silverdome for WrestleMania III in 1987.
-WWE will return to the venue for SummerSlam on August 5, 2023.
+WWE returned to the venue for SummerSlam on August 5, 2023.

 Ford Field hosted the Society for Academic Emergency Medicine (SAEM) Midwest Regional in 2007 and 2014.

 In 2015, Ford Field housed the large group gatherings of the ELCA Youth Gathering.

 On November 18, 2017, Ford Field hosted the Beatification Mass of Fr.
 Solanus Casey, a Capuchin Franciscan Friar who ministered at the nearby St. Bonaventure Monastery on Mt.
 Elliott.
 The near-capacity crowd was one of the largest Catholic masses in Detroit history.

 Ford Field hosted the FIRST Championship in 2018 and 2019 along with the nearby Cobo Center.
 The 2020 event was cancelled due to the COVID-19 pandemic.